Dam (song): Composition and lyrics

 "Dam" is 3 minutes and 29 seconds long, while its extended version is 25 seconds longer.
-Pablo, the band's leader, co-wrote and co-produced the song with his brother Joshua Daniel Nase and record producer Simon Servida.
-Nase and Servida had previously worked together with SB19 for their first two EPs, Pagsibol (2021) and Pagtatag!
-(2023).
-Heo Chan-goo of Knob Sound Korea mixed and mastered the song, with Lee Oh-won assisting.
-The song's title, "Dam", is a wordplay derived from the Tagalog word "pakiramdam", which translates to "feeling" in English.
-Musically, "Dam" is characterized as primarily an anthemic hip-hop track, with a combination of EDM, Celtic and Filipino folk, industrial, and progressive rock elements.
-The song is accompanied by strong bass beats in its production, while also featuring high-note vocals.
+SB19's leader, Pablo, co-wrote and co-produced the song with his brother Joshua Daniel Nase and record producer Simon Servida.
+Nase and Servida had previously worked with the band on their first two EPs, Pagsibol and Pagtatag!.
+Heo Chan-goo of Knob Sound Korea mixed and mastered the recording, with assistance from Lee Oh-won.
+Musically, "Dam" is primarily a hip-hop song, incorporating elements of EDM, Celtic and Filipino folk, industrial, and progressive rock.
+Its production features strong bass beats, described by some writers have described as powerful and anthemic, alongside high-note, battle cry-style vocals.
+The song's title, "Dam", is a wordplay derived from the Tagalog word "pakiramdam", meaning "feeling" in English.

-The song's lyrics were inspired by misfortune and learning to accept it, alluding to the band's experiences throughout their career.
-It reflects upon one's inner struggles and discusses the idea of "staying true to one's values and principles" when fulfilling one's drive for ambition and purpose, despite having to encounter challenges and sacrifices along the way.
-It includes a message that, regardless of fate, aspirations and goals shall go unchanged.
-In the lyrics, the song questions how to surpass one's peak: "Paano ba higitan ang sagad na?" (lit.
-'How does one exceed the best?'), conveying that someone at their peak should work around exceeding their best.
-The other lyrics also discuss taking accountability for one pursuing their ambition and confessing fault for wanting: "Kasalanan ko lahat ng 'to / 'Lang humpay sa paggusto" (lit.
-'This is all my fault / Never ending desire'), and asks the question, "Ano'ng pakiramdam?" (lit.
-'How does it feel?'), implying that there is always a feeling of struggle to achieve success.
+The lyrics draw inspiration from misfortune and the process of accepting it, which SB19 stated stemmed from their past experiences and career goals.
+The lyrics reflects on one's inner struggles and explores the idea of staying true to one's values and principles when pursuing ambition and purpose, despite the challenges and sacrifices involved.
+The song also conveys that aspirations and goals shall remain steadfast regardless of fate.
+"Dam" includes lines that emphasize accountability for pursuing one's ambition and confessing fault for wanting: "Kasalanan ko lahat ng 'to/ 'Lang humpay sa paggusto" (lit.
+'This is all my fault/ Never ending desire').
+The lyrics also contain questions, one on how one can surpass their peak: "Paano ba higitan ang sagad na?" (lit.
+'How does one exceed the best?'), suggesting that even at one's highest point, there is a drive to go further, while "Ano'ng pakiramdam?" (lit.
+'How does it feel?') implies that a sense of struggle accompanies the pursuit of success.